Indiana Personal Watercraft Bill of Sale — Free Template

 Do I need a bill of sale for a personal watercraft in Indiana?

 Yes.
 Indiana requires a signed bill of sale for private-party personal watercraft transfers.
 It is needed to complete title transfer at the DMV and to release the seller from future liability.
+Experts recommend keeping a copy for at least five years after the sale.
 Keep a signed bill of sale, complete title transfer promptly, and retain seller records in case of post-sale disputes.

 Does Indiana require notarization on a personal watercraft bill of sale?

-Indiana does not require notarization for most private-party personal watercraft bill of sale transactions.
+No. Indiana does not require notarization for most private-party personal watercraft bill of sale transactions.
+A document signed by both buyer and seller is sufficient.
 However, if the personal watercraft has a lien release or the sale involves a power of attorney, notarization is strongly recommended.

 What information is required on a Indiana personal watercraft bill of sale?

-A valid Indiana personal watercraft bill of sale must include: full legal names and addresses of both buyer and seller; the vehicle identification number (VIN), year, make, model, color, and odometer reading; the agreed sale price (or a statement of gift); the date of sale; and signatures from both parties.
-Including the odometer reading is required for most road vehicles under 10 years old under federal law.
+A valid Indiana personal watercraft bill of sale must include: full legal names and addresses of both buyer and seller; the hull identification number (HIN), vessel length, make, year, and engine information; the agreed sale price (or a statement of gift); the date of sale; and signatures from both parties.
+Under federal odometer disclosure law (49 CFR Part 580, as of 2026), an odometer statement is required for motor-powered vessels — omitting it can void the transaction and expose the seller to federal liability.

 What is the sales tax on a personal watercraft sale in Indiana?